breuleux/adhoc/README.md

 The *line command* must be executed on each line.
 If there are no global commands, then the result of the command must be printed, otherwise it is accumulated in a list.
+If there is no line command, assume the identity function on each line.

-The *global command* is executed on the lines accumulated from all files.
+The *global command* is executed on that list, accumulated from all files.
 Its result is printed.
 You don't have to accept more than one global command, but if you do, they should be executed one after the other, each on the result of the previous.